Brokeback Barn

 My grandfather liked to paint in the basement.

 He was also happy to leave the house, and he would take me with him sometimes.
 He would pack a box of pencils and charcoal sticks and a few big pads of sketch paper.
 Sometimes my mother or grandmother would pack a lunch for us; sometimes we planned ahead of time to eat at a restaurant.
 I would bring my sketch pad and my small box of pencils, which seemed embarrassingly basic compared to his overstuffed boxes of gear.
-And then we would set off for an afternoon of sketching and painting, just the two of us.
+Then we would set off for an afternoon of sketching and painting, just the two of us.

 He was obsessed with the canal, and he would follow it for miles, driving slowly, his head thrust out the window, looking for the perfect place to stop.
-On the first of these journeys, I didn’t know what he was searching for exactly.
+On the first of these journeys, I did not know what he was searching for exactly.
 In some places, the canal was little more than a sad, muddy trench, but in others, it was a long, straight body of still, deep water.

-It was the locks that most captured his fancy.
+I quickly discovered that he was most interested in the locks.
 These were little dams on the canal that you could walk across.
-Some of them were topped with elaborate wrought iron pump wheels; my grandfather was especially interested in them.
-He said they had “character,” which was his highest complement for any object he wished to sketch or paint.
-Once he located an interesting configuration of these wheels atop a lock, he would park the car nearby, and we would find a grassy spot from which we could sit and sketch or paint.
-Sometimes he would take polaroids to bring back to his makeshift studio in the basement.
-After an hour or two in the sun, we would pack up our gear and then drive into one of the Delaware River towns for lunch.
-Frenchtown or Milford and Stockton.
+Some of them were topped with elaborate wrought iron pump wheels; my grandfather was especially interested in these devices.
+“They have character,” he would say.
+This was the highest compliment he could pay for any object he intended to sketch or paint.

+Once he located an interesting configuration of these wheels atop a lock, he would park the car nearby, and we would find a grassy spot nearby.
+Sometimes he would take Polaroids to bring back to his makeshift studio in the basement.
+After an hour or two in the sun, we would pack up our gear and then drive into one of the Delaware River towns for lunch—Frenchtown, Milford, or Stockton.

-This last part is an especially American fate.
-America is ruthlessly progressive in a nonsectarian sense of the word, always eager to tear down the old thing and go chasing after the new.
-New technology will replace the old, and you will struggle to adapt.
-The values you were taught by your parents, teachers, coaches, and religious leaders will lose their authority and be replaced by new ones, or worse, you will wonder if there are any values at all holding the society together.
+When I was twelve, I could not appreciate this nostalgia for the past.
+I was a boy who liked adventure stories—moralistic narratives, battle scenes, and heroic speeches.
+My understanding of the past was shallow and immature.
+Now in my sixties, I have lived long enough I understand the appeal of his backward gaze.
+We grow older and watch the world that was so vivid in our childhood memories melt around us.
+America is ruthlessly progressive, always eager to tear down the old thing and go chasing after the new.
+New technology will quickly replace the old, and you will struggle to adapt.
+The values you were taught by your parents, teachers, coaches, and religious leaders will lose their authority over time and be replaced by new ones.
 The culture will change around you—new music, new styles, new postures and attitudes.
 The language will change too.
-Your society is not like the ones that sustained humans for hundreds of thousands of years before, where the elderly members of the tribe possessed encyclopedic knowledge of the society’s mores and history and traditions that they would pass down to their descendants.
-To be American is to live in the flux and die in obsolescence.
+This society is not like the ones that sustained humans for hundreds of thousands of years before, where the elderly members of the tribe possessed encyclopedic knowledge of the society’s mores and history and traditions that could be passed down to their descendants.
+To be American is to live in the flux and die in a state of obsolescence.

 I can imagine him as a boy on one of his cross-country train trips in the 1920s, staring out the window for hours as a seemingly endless vista of farmland drifted by.
-He must have thought that America was a nation of farms, and it was when he was boy, but by the time he was in his forties, the majority of Americans lived in the cities and the suburbs.
-If he was nostalgic for old barns, so be it.
+He must have thought that America was a nation of farms, and it was when he was a boy, but by the time he was in his forties, the majority of the Americans lived in the cities and the suburbs.
+If he was nostalgic about old barns, so be it.
 Any American who lives to a ripe old age has earned the right to his nostalgia.

 “What is the main thing you notice about that barn,” he asked me?